vncnttan/productivity-obsidian-notes/SLC/Assistant/SLC Post-Training/Deep Learning/7 - Restricted Boltzman Machine.md

 - High Complexity
 - Very High Training Difficulty
 - Limited Practicallity
+- Hard to implement because connections grows exponentially for each nodes

 To combat these disadvantages, **Restricted Boltzman Machine** is invented.
 The restriction on connectivity in RBMs make them significantly more practical for real-world applications while still maintaining powerful capabilities.